fuchsfranklin/fuchsfranklin.github.io/_drafts/2025-02-12-breaking-deep-research-where-llm-search-agents-fail.md

 The CodeHalu benchmark (Tian et al., 2024) systematically studied code hallucinations in LLMs and identified four distinct types: mapping hallucinations (misunderstanding the task), naming hallucinations (referencing nonexistent APIs or variables), resource hallucinations (using unavailable external resources), and logic hallucinations (producing code that is syntactically valid but logically wrong).
 The key finding: LLMs generate code that *looks* correct and often compiles without errors, but fails to produce expected outputs when actually executed.

 This problem extends beyond generating code to a more insidious issue: recommending code that does not exist.
-A large-scale study analyzing 576,000 code samples generated by 16 widely used LLMs found that approximately 440,000 of the package dependencies referenced were "hallucinated," meaning the packages did not exist in any public repository (Spracklen et al., 2025).
+A large-scale study analyzing 576,000 code samples generated by 16 widely used LLMs found that the average percentage of hallucinated packages was at least 5.2% for commercial models and 21.7% for open-source models, with over 205,000 unique hallucinated package names identified (Spracklen et al., 2025).
 This phenomenon, now called "slopsquatting," has become a real supply chain security threat.
 Malicious actors can register these hallucinated package names and fill them with malware, knowing that developers using LLM-generated code will install them.
-In roughly 20% of examined cases, the recommended packages were entirely fictional.

 Now consider what happens when you ask a deep research tool about a specific GitHub repository.
 The tool reads the README, which might say "this library implements a transformer-based model for time series forecasting with state-of-the-art accuracy on the ETTh1 benchmark."
 Deep research will report this claim as fact.
 But it cannot: